Turnagra/trustytui/README.md

 ### Timeline

-The project will be completed by the 19th of October 2021 which is the date of the [Waikato Engineering Design Show](https://eng.waikato.ac.nz/study/engineering-design-show).
+The project will be completed by the 19th of October 2021 which is the date of the <a href="https://eng.waikato.ac.nz/study/engineering-design-show" target="_blank">Waikato Engineering Design Show</a>.